 posted on September 1, 2021

-CAMA: Director Of Community Resource Center
+CAMA: Director of Community Resource Center in Kosovo

 CAMA Kosovo desires to build bridges of hope in their city for all people, regardless of religion or ethnicity.
 The Bridge Community Center provides a space for people to come to know of their God-given value and significance.

 High-caliber, low-cost programs are offered for English as a foreign language.
 With staff availability, we can offer programs in career development, business education, mental health counseling, and early childhood development The center will also host other community-centered training and seminars.

 - Oversee staff and programs that enhance the well-being of Kosovars, enrich the city, and create bridges for the gospel

 - Oversee or handle financial aspects including budgets, invoicing, and payment of bills.

 - Oversee necessary maintenance and upkeep of the center

 - Oversee the development of Bridge staff and programs to achieve specific outcomes